spinnaker/spinnaker.github.io/reference/artifacts-with-artifactsrewrite/in-appengine/index.md

   image_path="./container-image-artifact.png"
 %}

-## Artifacts Referencing Config Files
+## Artifacts referencing config files

 To use an artifact to reference config files used during deployment to App Engine, click the "Add Config Artifact" button in the Create Server Group modal.